 Market impacts on investment income.
 The Library's investment portfolio is managed using a similar average maturity to most other governments.
 Market conditions may cause investment income to fluctuate.
 Funds are invested in the Illinois Funds, which offers a competitive return, liquidity and safety, requisites of the Library's investment policy.
-Investment income in FY 2019 totaled \$47,177, an increase of \$21,853 over FY 2018 (\$25,324).
-This is an 86.3% increase from year to year.
-This amount was due to the deposits earning higher interest rates invested in the Illinois Funds accounts.
+Investment income in FY 2020 totaled \$ 37,131, a decrease of \$10,046 over FY 2019 (\$47,177).
+This is a 3.3% decrease from year to year.
+This amount was due to the deposits earning a slightly low return on investment in the Illinois Funds accounts.